S-Farooq/sblog/src/pages/blog/2019-02-06-philosophical-points-of-gdpr/index.md

 title: "Points of Philosophical Interest from GDPR"
 date: "2019-02-06"
 path: /philosophy-from-gdpr
-tags: data, philosophy, tech
+tags: data, philosophy, tech, data-science
 layout: post
 foldnum: 2
+featuredImage: "./infograph.jpg"
+description: "Brief description and philosophical implications of new GDPR data regulation around data privacy and consent."
-exclude: 1
+exclude: 0
 ---

 Researching GDPR and its impact, I came across some elements of GDPR that piqued my interest for what they implied about our culture and paradigms around data privacy:

-> ## A. What is ‘free’ consent?
+**A. What is ‘free’ consent?<br/>
-> ## B. Data as an ‘object’ vs. data as an ‘experience of you’
+B. Data as an ‘object’ vs. data as an ‘experience of you’<br/>
-> ## C. To be forgotten by the network beyond the individual
+C. To be forgotten by the network beyond the individual**

 ## Introduction